 For me, the ideal home renovating show would be somewhere between Grand Designs, Kirsty’s Handmade Home and The Block.
-It would be one that encourages individuality, sustainability, affordability and creativity, one that talks about how you can create a safe and eco-friendly home that sings to your own song sheet, not one created for you by the so called trend setters.
-It would encourage reuse and upcycling, selection of materials and finishes that are healthy for you and the environment, locally designed and made homewares, furniture and art.
-The judges would not judge based on whether you had to many cushions or the room looked like a magazine cover, but more on the heart of the room, how it reflected the people who designed it, how uniquely them it is, and whether it ticked the boxes of a healthy home and a sustainable approach.
+Using the talent we have here in Australia, such as that of the judges of The Block , it would be one that encourages individuality, sustainability, affordability and creativity.
+It would encourage the combination of new items with a reuse and upcycling approach.
+Selection of materials and finishes that are healthy for you and the environment and locally designed and made homewares, furniture and art.
+It is great to sometimes see the inclusion in The Block of local makers and creatives, but it would be better to see even more of this.
+The judges would not judge based on whether you had too many cushions or the room looked like a magazine cover, but more on the heart of the room, how it reflected the people who designed it, how uniquely them it is, and whether it ticked the boxes of a healthy home and a sustainable approach.
 This is a unique opportunity with a huge audience, to make changes.
-I would love to see what someone like Wombat and Sticks would do if they were truly given complete control over the design of their house.

-While I adored the wallpaper that Sarah used this week and those log side tables from Wombat and Sticks, while some of the art is from Aussie artists, some of the bedding is linen or organic cotton, the skylights are a great addition in a sustainable home (if managed for increased heat during summer), the carpets may be wool, and some timber floors retained, the majority of the choices in the decorating of each room are from big name stock standard stores, and there is no discussion about consideration of healthy paints, finishes and fixtures, or sustainability.
-I also thought the judging was way off last night and think that the winning room was the one most like a show home and hence, the most saleable..case in point.
+While I adored the wallpaper that Sarah used this week and those log side tables from Wombat and Sticks, while some of the art is from Aussie artists, some of the bedding is linen or organic cotton, the skylights are a great addition in a sustainable home (if managed for increased heat during summer), the carpets may be wool, and some timber floors retained, the majority of the choices in the decorating of each room are from big name stores, and importantly, there is no discussion about consideration of healthy paints, finishes and fixtures, or sustainability, which means there is no awareness of this for viewers.

 So, you will not see me posting about The Block in 2017.
 I will be spending that time doing something else.
 And maybe I will give it a go again next year to see what happens, or look for an alternative renovating show – as I do love them so much